-We hope that our members will not feel the need to make a complaint, but if we get things wrong or if there is something we could improve, then we want to hear about it.
+We welcome our members making complaints about things that we get things wrong.
+If there is something we could improve, then we want to hear about it.

 Members (or others) can make: